-The Florida State Clearinghouse reviews EAs for projects planned in Florida pursuant to Gubernatorial EO 95-359; the CZMA; 16 U.S.C.
-SS 1451-1464 as amended; and NEPA, 42 U.S.C. \$4321, \$\$4331-4335, and \$\$4341-4347.
-The State of Florida Clearinghouse sends copies of the draft EA to applicable state regulatory agencies for review and submits any comments to be addressed in the final EA.
-Florida State Clearinghouse responses to this EA will be added to Appendix F. The Clearinghouse letter provides general permitting and other regulatory compliance requirements.
-Relativity Space will comply with all regulatory requirements and obtain all permits necessary to implement the Proposed Action in accordance with the Clearinghouse review.
+The State of Florida Clearinghouse reviews EAs for projects planned in Florida pursuant to Gubernatorial EO 95-359; the CZMA; 16 U.S.C.
+SS 1451-1464 as amended; and NEPA, 42 U.S.C. §4321, §§4331-4335, and §§4341-4347.
+The State of Florida Clearinghouse sent copies of the draft EA to applicable state regulatory agencies for review.
+Comments were addressed in this final EA.
+Clearinghouse responses to this EA are contained in Appendix F. The Clearinghouse review provides general permitting and other regulatory compliance requirements.
+Relativity will comply with all regulatory requirements and obtain all permits necessary to implement the Proposed Action in accordance with the Clearinghouse review.